AustralianSDAF/s1_preproc/README.md

 This package is composed of two parts, a processing tool and a downloading tool.
 The downloading tool requires python >= 3.7 , while the processing tool requires python==3.6 (as of writing, python 3.6 has been depreciated).
 This discrepency is solved by building a docker image for the processing tool, which is called from the overarching python 3.10 script.

-## Pre-requisites
+## Installation & Pre-requisites

 1. This software is only designed to work on Linux, tested on ubuntu 18.04-22.04.
-If you are on windows, you'll likely be able to get this to work using WSL
+If you are on windows, you may be able to get this to work using WSL

 2. Clone or download the directory to your local computer, e.g.
 	```